-Here's a Complete List of All the Upcoming Marvel Movies
+Here's Your Guide to All the Upcoming Marvel Movies

-Black Panther keeps breaking records.
-Since its debut in February, the Marvel movie has grossed $1.3 billion and become the highest-grossing solo superhero movie of all time.
-With that sort of bankability, Black Panther will no doubt play a huge role in upcoming Marvel movies and the Marvel Cinematic Universe, beginning with Avengers: Infinity War.
+There was no more highly anticipated film in 2019 than Avengers: Endgame, which premiered to packed audiences worldwide on April 26.
+The film offered fans some closure after the shocking cliffhanger of Avengers: Infinity War left them desperate for clues about the future of the Marvel Cinematic Universe.
+Even with a three hour run time, the film impressed critics and broke records at the box office.

-The trailer for the upcoming Marvel movie suggests that Black Panther will team up with Captain America, Black Widow and others to fight an alien invasion in Black Panther’s homeland of Wakanda.
-And a post-credits scene from Black Panther teased how Wakanda’s new globalist policy might affect the Avengers’ battle for the universe.
+Though the fates of some characters were decided in Endgame, there’s a lot more to expect from Marvel, in 2019 and beyond.
+Still, in typical Marvel fashion, we can’t be sure what happens next.
+Marvel announced dates for the premieres of eight unnamed movies between 2020 and 2022 but has yet to provide details on what exactly those movies will be.
+The studio will likely reveal the titles of at least some of those films at Disney’s D23 conference this summer.

-After Infinity War premieres in April, Marvel will release Ant-Man and the Wasp, Captain Marvel and a sequel to Infinity War.
-But Marvel has yet to announce any concrete plans post-2019.
-Given recent studio shakeups, a lot could change in the Marvel Cinematic Universe.
+Given recent studio mergers, a lot could change in the Marvel Cinematic Universe.
 We could see X-Men fighting the Avengers or Fantastic Four villains invading upcoming Marvel movies.

 A little over a decade ago, Disney bought Marvel Studios.
 At the time of Disney’s purchase, Marvel Studios was struggling and had already sold off the rights to its most popular characters: They dealt Spider-Man to Sony and the X-Men and Fantastic Four to Fox.
 Disney was left to build a franchise out of lesser-known characters like Iron Man and Thor.

-Over the course of 10 years, they built the most bankable film franchise in the world by building an interlocking universe of characters, teasing future movies with post-credit scenes and experimenting with different genres to shake up the superhero formula.
-They did this over the course of several “phases:” Phase One ended with The Avengers, and Phase Two with Ant-Man.
-Phase Three will end in 2019 with the release of the yet-unnamed Avengers 4.
+Over 10 years, Disney built the most bankable film franchise in the world by building an interlocking universe of characters, teasing future movies with post-credit scenes and experimenting with different genres to shake up the superhero formula.

 Disney was so successful, that they are now able to buy back those fan favorite Marvel characters owned by other studios.
-Last year, Sony and Disney teamed up to make Spider-Man: Homecoming.
-Sony will continue to make other movies about characters in the so-called Spiderverse, like Venom, but will allow Disney to use Tom Holland’s Spider-Man in upcoming Marvel movies like Avengers: Infinity War.
-Neither studio has confirmed how much crossover there will be between the two universes.
+In 2017, Sony and Disney teamed up to make Spider-Man: Homecoming.
+Sony will continue to make other movies about characters in the so-called Spiderverse, like last year’s Venom, but will allow Disney to use Tom Holland’s Spider-Man in upcoming Marvel movies.
+Neither studio has confirmed how much crossover there will be between the two universes after this summer.

-Meanwhile, Disney and Fox have announced that they are merging.
-Disney will likely try to incorporate Fox’s X-Men and Fantastic Four characters into the Avengers reality and recreate popular storylines from the comics, like fights between Wolverine and Captain America or a romance between Black Panther and Storm.
+Meanwhile, Disney and Fox completed their merger in March, which means Disney now has some of Marvel’s most popular characters in their toy box.
+Disney will likely try to incorporate Fox’s X-Men and Fantastic Four characters into the Avengers reality and could recreate popular storylines from the comics, like fights between Wolverine and Captain America or a romance between Black Panther and Storm.
+It’s likely that Disney will want to totally reboot these franchises (especially the flagging Fantastic Four) and incorporate them into the larger Marvel Cinematic Universe.

-Given the major studio shakeups, we’ve outlined all the upcoming Marvel movies, and even teased a few sequels and spinoffs that are still in the works.
+We’ve outlined all the upcoming Marvel movies, and even teased a few sequels and spinoffs that are still in the works.
 Here’s a list of upcoming Marvel movies in order:

 Universe: Marvel Cinematic Universe